By Jacob Casha

 In 1995, she became the youngest ever Women’s British Open champion at just 20.
 Within a year she had secured her LPGA Tour card and in 1996, in only her second start on America’s top women’s tour, she won the HealthSouth Inaugural in a sudden‑death playoff.
 She captured four titles that rookie season, becoming the first woman ever to earn over US $1 million in a single LPGA season, walking away with Rookie of the Year honours.

 “I played most of my golf with boys here in Ayr, and they loved banter and sarcasm… Here, proper sarcasm’s delivered with a straight face.
 They didn't get that [in the US].
-They didn’t get sarcasm unless you said it smiling or had a smirk of some sort on your face, so I think they took that as me being bratty.”
+They didn’t get sarcasm unless you said it smiling or with a smirk of some sort on your face, so I think they took that as me being bratty.”

 Karrie was used to being misunderstood.
 Except, this time, all the quirks of this quiet little Burdekin girl were now on show for the world—which, she recalls, didn’t always serve her well.